StraySignal/fediverse-radar/README.md

 - Exports your Bluesky follows using [atproto-export](https://github.com/rdp-studio/atproto-export) (automatically handled by the CLI).
 - Checks Mastodon for bridged Bluesky accounts.
+- **You can now specify separate Mastodon instances for checking account existence and for writing output links.**
 - Supports filtering, test mode, and using existing handle files.
 - Results are saved as `AccountHandles.csv` and a styled `output.html`.
 - After conversion, you will be prompted to open the HTML report in your default browser (cross-platform, **see Windows note below**).
+- **At the end of the run, you will see a summary of what percentage of your Bluesky follows are available to your Mastodon account, including already-followed bridged accounts if you provide a Mastodon CSV.**
+- **You will be prompted to optionally output a file of all unbridged accounts, and can also generate a preformatted bridge request message for each.**
+  - The output file (`UnbridgedAccounts.csv`) will include the handle, a link to the Bluesky profile, and (optionally) a message in the format:
+    `@bsky.brid.gy@bsky.brid.gy <bsky account handle>`

 ### Export atproto data